openUC2/UC2-GIT/WORKSHOP/INLINE-HOLOGRAMM/Readme.md

 - [PYTHON-Files for Processing the Holograms](./PYTHON)
 - [Fiji-Plugin to reconstruct the Holograms](./FIJI)

+## Software files
+The workshop goes along with a very brief Python tutorial.
+This can be downloaded as a ZIP-file using [this link](./PYTHON/PYTHON.zip).

+The Python and iPython-Notebook files can be found in the folder [PYTHON](./PYTHON).

 ## Suggestions
 If you have any problems or suggestions, please file an issue.
 Thank you!